emmagonz22/S.A.G.E/README.md

 https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/linux-macos-setup.html
 ```

+### Dependencies

+ idf.py add-dependency "espressif/arduino-esp32^3.0.2
+Given we are using Arduino Libraries we need the added dependencies.
+Warning! this might result in a CONFIG_FREERTOS_HZ error.
+You can consult the debugging section for help.

 To test the website locally in the computer install python 3 then run the following command inside the web folder: